elansarii/ChatRoom-project/README.md

 ## References

 - [Linux start sshd](https://www.cyberciti.biz/faq/linux-start-sshd-openssh-server-command/) used to know how to start an sshd server
-- [guide title](https://example.com/guide) used for what task or purpose
+- [Mosh org](https://mosh.org/) Understanding what mosh is and how it works